ngl567/KGR-Survey/README.md

 # KGR-Survey
 A Survey of Task-Oriented Knowledge Graph Reasoning: Status, Applications, and Prospects

+Key characteristics of this project: unlike other outstanding review repositories of the knowledge graph reasoning field, we not only provide a comprehensive review but also strive to offer the official publication abstract page for each paper.
+This includes not only the **official publication version of the paper** but also additional resources such as **author information**, **videos**, **datasets**, **supplementary materials**, and **BibTeX citations**.

 ## Survey Paper
 | Title   | Conference/Journal | Year   | Characteristic | Paper |
 | ------- | :------: | :-------: | :-------: | :-------: |